HewlettPackard/oneview-ansible/oneview-ansible.md

 ## image_streamer_golden_image
-Manage Image Stream Golden Image resources.
+Manage Image Streamer Golden Image resources.

 #### Synopsis
- Provides an interface to manage Image Stream Golden Image.
+ Provides an interface to manage Image Streamer Golden Image.
 Can create, add, update, remove.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9